ulalawell/ulalawell/README.md

 ## Creative thinker.
 - 👋 Hi, I’m @ulalawell
-- 👀 I’m interested in programming
+- 👀 I’m interested in backend
 - 📫 How to reach me: https://www.linkedin.com/in/roma-usik/

 <!---